releng-tool/releng-tool/README.rst

     :target: https://pypi.python.org/pypi/releng-tool
     :alt: PyPI download month

-releng-tool aims to provide a method to prepare a structured environment to assist in the release engineering of a project.
+releng-tool aims to provide a way to prepare a structured environment to assist in the building of a project.

 Overview
 --------